l13t/docker-rtorrent/README.md

 # docker-rtorrent

-Docker image with rtorrent compiled with enabled XML-RPC
+This docker image runs rtorrent with enabled XML-RPC.